lucidobservor/floramancer-modpack/README.md

 in the pack providing content, all of them chosen to have minimal impact on a playthrough focusing on those mods.

 The goal of the pack is to fully automate every generating flower in Botania.
-You will need to do this even though *all* generating flora suffer passive decay in this pack (unless you're in Easy mode).
-Once you've accomplished this, you will be able to craft the Creative Mana Tablet, followed by the Everlasting Guilty Pool!
+You will need to do this even though *all* generating flora suffer passive decay in this pack.
+Once you've accomplished this, use the resulting mana to craft a Galactic Potato, which will grant you the secrets of the Creative Mana Tablet and Everlasting Guilty Pool!

 ## Current Features

-- **Pack Modes** - There are three pack modes: Easy, Normal, and Hard.
-In Normal or Easy mode, no recipes are changed except for the minor recipe tweaks mentioned below.
-In Hard mode, generating flora have been tweaked to use somewhat different runes, and the runes themselves have more varied ingredients.
-The new runic recipes are designed not to be strictly more expensive, but rather to contain new ingredients that there was previously no reason to automate except for decorative purposes, such as metamorphic stone and clay.
+- **Pack Modes** - There are two pack modes: Normal and Hard.
+There are currently only a few differences between the modes, the corporea spork and the recipes of the final items.
+See below for more details.

 - **Botania Tweaks** - The following tweaks are enabled:
-    - Spectrolus and Entropinyum are buffed (Easy mode only)
-	- Corporea is available earlier through the use of the corporea spork (Easy and Normal mode only)
+	- Corporea is available earlier through the use of the corporea spork (Normal mode only)
     - All generating flora suffer passive decay after one real world hour.
 If properly utilized, all flowers still produce far more mana than it takes to make them.
-(Normal and Hard mode only)
     - Automate crafting Ender Air with a Dispenser in the End dimension.
     - Automatically place Corporea Sparks and decorate them with Floral Powder, when you place corporea blocks.
     - Galactic Potato, because who doesn't want a huge, rainbow potato?

-- **Recipe Tweaks** - Because generating flora all suffer from passive decay, the Dandelifeon and Shulk Me Not now require pixie dust and ender air in place of a (non-automatable) gaia spirit.
-All other recipes remain unchanged (in Easy or Normal mode anyway)
+- **Recipe Tweaks** -
+	- Because generating flora all suffer from passive decay, the Dandelifeon and Shulk Me Not now require pixie dust and ender air in place of a (non-automatable) gaia spirit.
+	- Several generating flora have been tweaked to use somewhat different runes, to better balance the distribution of runes over recipes.
+	- Tier two and three runes have been tweaked slightly to require more varied ingredients.
+The new runic recipes are designed not to be strictly more expensive, but rather to contain new ingredients that there was previously no reason to automate except for decorative purposes, such as metamorphic stone and clay.
+	- By default, the mana cost of the Galactic Potato is equivalent to just under 27 Rank SS Terra Shatterers.
+In Hard mode, this is unchanged, while in Normal mode, the cost reduced to 15% of that.

 - **Infinite Lava** - Lava in the Nether is infinite below y = 32 (The level of the lava lakes).
 This allows for the full automation of the thermalilly, something which isn't possible in pure Botania.